-The proposed bill seeks to strengthen environmental protections by establishing Children's Health Protection Zones, which are defined as areas extending 5,280 feet from school property lines.
-It requires oil and gas operators to create an inventory and map of these zones, develop leak response and detection plans, and conduct water quality testing.
-Operations that violate the Air Quality Control Act within these zones will be suspended, and the bill introduces significant penalties for noncompliance, including daily fines of up to $30,000 and a maximum penalty of $3 million for violations assessed after a hearing.
-New definitions, such as "children's health protection zone," "operator," and "school," are included to clarify the bill's scope.
+The proposed bill seeks to strengthen environmental protections by establishing "children's health protection zones," which are defined as areas extending 5,280 feet from school property lines.
+Within these zones, oil and gas operators are required to create an inventory and map of their operations, develop a leak detection and response plan, and conduct water quality testing.
+The bill imposes strict penalties for noncompliance, including daily fines of up to $30,000 and a maximum penalty of $3 million for violations assessed after a hearing.
+It also empowers the oil conservation division to enforce these regulations, ensuring that children's health is prioritized in areas near oil and gas activities.

 Statutes affected: